whitmer/utaac.github.io/journey_new/index.md

  <a href="https://www.asha.org/siteassets/njc/njc-communication-bill-rights.pdf">Communiation Bill of Rights</a>

  <img src="https://3.bp.blogspot.com/-UJRVESlJBv8/WfHr6fKrtYI/AAAAAAAA5S4/3UAf1UiavRkWlmCnwUCtO1NXB1laXaf1gCLcBGAs/s1600/boraac.jpeg" style='height: 850px;'/>

+<a name="fun" style='margin-bottom: 50px; display: block; visibility: hidden;'></a>
+<h2>Have Fun!</h2>
+It's easy to think about AAC as a clinical, medical process.
+But remember to have fun!
+AAC is communication, and if communication is reduced to trying to get the right answer or if it's always about work, then it loses a huge part of its meaning.
+Open-ended interactions are an integral part of any communication strategy, and making things fun is a great way for everyone to be surprised by what happens!

 <a name="more" style='margin-bottom: 50px; display: block; visibility: hidden;'></a>
 <h2>Ready For More?</h2>